 The Coalition for Better Aging takes collective action to ensure that older adults can age with dignity and family caregivers have the support they need.
 The COVID-19 pandemic highlighted the shortcomings of our current systems and the need to prioritize the health and well-being of older Tennesseans and their families.

-Pictured Here: TBCA members Dianne Oliver, Executive Director of The West Home Foundation; Carol Westlake, Executive Director of the Tennessee Disability Coalition (TDC); Mia McNeil, State Director for AARP Tennessee; Kimberly Spaulding, AARP's Advocacy Director; Grace Smith, Executive Director of AgeWell and Donna DeStefano, Assistant Executive Director of TDC before a meeting with Governor Bill Lee’s staff to discuss elevating and reorganizing aging and disability at the state level.
+TCBA members (left to right) Dianne Oliver, Executive Director of The West Home Foundation; Carol Westlake, Executive Director of the Tennessee Disability Coalition (TDC); Mia McNeil, State Director for AARP-TN; Kimberly Spaulding, AARP-TN's Advocacy Director; Grace Smith, Executive Director of AgeWell Middle TN and Donna DeStefano, Assistant Executive Director of TDC after meeting with Gov. Bill Lee’s staff to discuss elevating and reorganizing aging and disability at the state level.

 How We Work